Bhagavad Gita Chapter 1 Verse 41 Meaning

 What is the main idea of Bhagavad Gita 1.41?

+The Gita addresses moral crisis with characteristic directness here.
 O Krishna, by the prevalence of impiety, the women of the family become corrupt; and, when women are corrupted, O Varshenya (descendant of Vrishni), intermingling of castes arises.
-This verse emphasizes moral dilemma with clarity and purpose.
+Within the broader arc of Chapter 1, this verse...

 How can I apply Bhagavad Gita 1.41 in daily life?